MWI-Engineering/DD_ECAT_v3/README.md

 ##### to do:

+- Update the create_ffb_gadget.sh so it will work = done
 - Update hid_interface.c with aditional FFB cases = done
 - Update ffb_calculator.c with the expanded ffb_calculator.h.= done
 - **Next steps:**